 That is why we are concerned not to offend religious people unnecessarily.

 Nonetheless: six years ago, following the controversy over the cartoons of Muhammad printed in the Danish newspaper Jyllands-Posten, we republished these cartoons on our website together with a strong defence of freedom of speech and the right to criticise and mock religion.
-We made it clear that we did not agree with the political ideas expressed in some of these cartoons, and in one case condemned them.
+We made it clear that we did not agree with the political ideas expressed in some of these cartoons, and attacked some of them.

 We published the cartoons because of the specific issue of freedom of speech and freedom to criticise religion, following the worldwide, in some places very violent Islamist campaign (stirred up and funded by the Saudi government) to suppress them.